tracee/tracee/README.md

-# tracee   0.1-SNAPSHOT
+# TracEE 0.1-SNAPSHOT

 [![Build Status](https://secure.travis-ci.org/holisticon/tracee.png)](https://travis-ci.org/holisticon/tracee)

-## Introduction

-Debugging distributed enterprise applications is difficult.

-...
+TL;DR, watch our [5 minutes slide deck](http://holisticon.github.io/tracee/docs/slides/)

 You may already aggregate all your machine logs in a single logging database (using logstash, elasticsearch or others) but it is still complicated to find all log entries that belong to a certain interaction with the system.

-*TracEE* is a framework that tries to ease this kind of interaction diagnosis by passing contextual information through your system and makes them visible in your logs.
+*TracEE* is an integration framework that tries to ease this kind of interaction monitoring by passing contextual information through your whole system and makes them visible in your logs.
 Therefore if contains adapters or interceptors for the most popular JavaEE technologies:

 * servlet 2.5
 * jax-ws
-* jax-rs
+* jax-rs2
 * jms

 The following logging frameworks are supported as backends